synpixel/lune-sonar/README.md

 This should give us a response similar to the previous one, which means we can extract a thumbnail token from the response here as well.

-The trick with these thumbnail tokens is that **they're cached based on the user, size, format, etc...**, this means that as long as we pass the same parameters _(size, format, etc...)_ to both thumbnail requests, we _will_ get the same `imageUrl`, no matter if we used a user ID or a `playerToken`.
+The trick with these thumbnail tokens is that **they're cached based on the user, size, format, etc...**, this means that as long as we pass the same parameters _(size, format, etc...)_ to both thumbnail requests, we _will_ get the same `imageUrl` for a specific user, no matter if we used a user ID or a `playerToken`.

 `lune-sonar` abstracts these thumbnail tokens behind an interface called a **"fingerprint"**.
 You can associate user IDs to these fingerprints.